pachterlab/wompwomp/README.md

 `remotes::install_github("pachterlab/alluvialmatch")`

 ## Usage
-The alluvialmatch library has a single function, plot_alluvial, which takes in a data frame, CSV, or tibble as input; and returns a ggplot2 object as output.
+The alluvialmatch library has a has two functions, plot_alluvial and greedy_wolf, both of which which takes in a data frame, CSV, or tibble as input. plot_alluvial returns a ggplot2 object as output, and greedy_wold returns a data frame as output. greedy_wolf performs a greedy algorithm implementation of the weighted one-layer free problem, and plot_alluvial plots the resulting bipartite graph as an alluvial plot using ggalluvial as a framework.

 The input table can have one of two formats:
 1) Ungrouped: columns specified by column1 and column2, where each row corresponds to a separate entity
 2) Grouped: columns specified by column1, column2, and column_weights, where each row corresponds to a combination of column1 and column2, and column_weights specified the number of items in this combination